How can I help?

-Simply talking about where you are with your photography can go a long way.
-I can help review your work, offering advice on how to get where you want to go, and suggesting paths that may be more effective.
-We can do this via an online call or video conference ($100 for 2 hours)
+Let's take a look at your work together and talk about where you want to go.
+I can help review your photographs, offer advice on how to improve, and suggest new paths that may be more effective.
+We can do this in person or via an online conference call.
+(US$80 for 1 hour)

 A little more on me

 A Bangkok-based photographer with a deep passion for travelling and exploring the streets, my work covers personal projects and photography made in my hometown and other cities I visit.
 My most recent completed work, Platform 10 (a project that was shot on a single platform at the Hua Lamphong Train Station in Bangkok has become a Photobook and is available for sale.
 Published by Peanut Press in New York, the book is available for purchase right here on this site.